 First of all, it is important to say that it features a powerful 100 watt motor with the implemented Power Core Technology which allows it to roll pretty fast.
 It’s capable of achieving up to 10mph (cca 16km/h) of top speed which should be more than enough for your daily commute to work.

-Its top speed is actually quite a bit higher than those of its competitors, most likely due to the patented Power Core Technology that is pulling out the maximum out of its 100 watt built in motor.
+Its top speed is actually quite a bit higher than those of its competitors, most likely due to the patented Power Core Technology that is pulling the maximum out of its 100-watt built-in motor.
 When it comes to the controllability, you will be happy to find out that RipStik is extremely user friendly.
 It does not require prior skateboarding knowledge in order to master it, meaning kids of all ages will ride it like real champs.

-It is powered by a long lasting 22V lithium Ion battery pack which is capable of running for about 40 minutes at maximum speed.
+It is powered by a long-lasting 22V lithium-Ion battery pack which is capable of running for about 40 minutes at maximum speed.
 Moreover, you will get a wireless controller along with a battery charger as well.
-Recommendations state that it can be used by kids of ages 9 and above, but considering it’s a pretty easy to use device, lowering that bar to 7-year-olds should seem more appropriate.
+Recommendations state that it can be used by kids of ages 9 and above, but considering it’s pretty easy to use the device, lowering that bar to 7-year-olds should seem more appropriate.

 The maximum this thing can carry is around 150 lbs which is not that amazing.
 But, since this electric skateboard is primarily targeted at kids, the maximum weight is more than justifiable.
 All things considered, the RipStik is certainly among the best electric skateboards in this price range.
 For just under $130 you will get a brilliant electric skateboard that will serve you and your little ones exceptionally well.